Victor515/Notes/FP/scala_5.md

    A ~ B // match A followed by B
    ```

+### Recursion and Accumulators

+5. An accumulator parameter allows us to **“remember”** knowledge from one recursive call to another.

 ### Call-By-Name and Call-By-Value

-4. Call-By-Name is a compiler-provided feature that allows us to delay evaluation of some expressions until they are really needed.
+6. Call-By-Name is a compiler-provided feature that allows us to delay evaluation of some expressions until they are really needed.

-5. Comparison of call-by-value thunks and call-by-name syntax:
+7. Comparison of call-by-value thunks and call-by-name syntax:

 ```scala
 // purpose: delay the evaluation of right